|« PreviousNext »|

 To complete this exercise, perform the following tasks:

-If you'd prefer to launch a Windows instance, see this tutorial in the Amazon Elastic Compute Cloud User Guide for Microsoft Windows: Getting Started with Amazon EC2 Windows Instances.
+If you'd prefer to launch a Windows instance, see this tutorial in the Amazon EC2 User Guide for Microsoft Windows Instances: Getting Started with Amazon EC2 Windows Instances.

 If you'd prefer to use the AWS CLI, see this tutorial in the AWS Command Line Interface User Guide: Using Amazon EC2 through the AWS CLI.

-If you'd prefer to use the Amazon EC2 CLI, see this tutorial in the Amazon Elastic Compute Cloud Command Line Reference: Launching an Instance Using the Amazon EC2 CLI.
+If you'd prefer to use the Amazon EC2 CLI, see this tutorial in the Amazon EC2 Command Line Reference: Launching an Instance Using the Amazon EC2 CLI.